jaredririe/backendology/finished/distributed-systems-building-blocks.md

 | C   | 1537899135166 | [1, 10, 1]    |
 | D   | 1538116563215 | [10, 9, 8, 7] |

 Using this technique works best when the consumer provides a `LastUpdated` value as part of their request.
-Preferably they retrieved this value once and will use it across multiple queries (to populated a dashboard, for example).
+Preferably they retrieved this value once and use it across multiple queries (to populate a dashboard, for example).
 If `LastUpdated` is not passed in on the request, the proxy can quickly retrieve it in the consumer's behalf and use it to check the cache.
 Usually it's much easier to get the `LastUpdated` value than compute a (potentially complex) query, so the caching layer still provides a lot of value.

+---

 ### Indexes

-When most developers hear the word "indexes", they immediately jump to database indexes.
-At least this is the case for me.
-While I find databases indexes to be an interesting topic (to the point that I wrote a [blog post which describes how database indexes work at a low level](https://backendology.com/2018/07/23/database-indexes/)), this chapter's explanation helped broaden my understanding of indexes beyond databases.

 > Using an index to access your data quickly is a well-known strategy for optimizing data access performance; probably the most well known when it comes to databases.
 An index makes the trade-offs of increased storage overhead and slower writes (since you must both write the data and update the index) for the benefit of faster reads. ...
 Just as to a traditional relational data store, you can also apply this concept to larger data sets.[^2]

+When most developers hear the word "indexes", they immediately jump to database indexes.
+At least this is the case for me.
+While I find databases indexes to be an interesting topic (to the point that I wrote a [blog post which describes how database indexes work at a low level](https://backendology.com/2018/07/23/database-indexes/)), this chapter's explanation helped broaden my thinking around indexes beyond databases.

+Indexes are helpful in the data access layers above the database.
+Consider a system which is backed by multiple database clusters.
+Creating an index that maps keys to the database responsible for those keys would eliminate the need to query multiple databases.

 #### Multiple layers of indexes

+Once the correct cluster has been identified, another index layer may identify the node within the cluster, and so on.
+This leads to the point that often creating **multiple layers of indexes** is worth the increased write latency.
+This figure from the chapter illustrates how multiple indexes can guide reads to the correct data:

 ![Multiple Layers of Indexes](../static/public/images/building-blocks-multiple-layers-indexes.png)[^5]

-The chapter points out that often

 #### Views

+Indexes also allow the same underlying data to be organized differently without resorting to copying through the use of **views**:

 > Indexes can also be used to create several different views of the same data.
 For large data sets, this is a great way to define different filters and sorts without resorting to creating many additional copies of the data.